VilleKrumlinde/zgameeditor/Docs/Thread.md

 @dl

 @dt Expression
-@dd Expression running in its own thread.
+@dd @ref ScriptingLanguage "Expression" running in its own thread.
 The special integer variable "param" holds the value passed in the @ref startThread "startThread()" call.
+Value of this property is specified in @ref CodeEditor "Code editor".

 @dlx